Endocrine system: Glands

 Endocrine glands are glands of the endocrine system that secrete their products, hormones, directly into interstitial spaces where they are absorbed into blood rather than through a duct.
 The major glands of the endocrine system include the pineal gland, pituitary gland, pancreas, ovaries, testes, thyroid gland, parathyroid gland, hypothalamus and adrenal glands.
 The hypothalamus and pituitary gland are neuroendocrine organs.

 The hypothalamus and the anterior pituitary are two out of the three endocrine glands that are important in cell signaling.
 They are both part of the HPA axis which is known to play a role in cell signaling in the nervous system.

-Hypothalamus: The hypothalamus is a key regulator of the autonomic nervous system.
+The hypothalamus is a key regulator of the autonomic nervous system.
 The endocrine system has three sets of endocrine outputs which include the magnocellular system, the parvocellular system, and autonomic intervention.
 The magnocellular is involved in the expression of oxytocin or vasopressin.
-The parvocellular is involved in controlling the secretion of hormones from the anterior pituitary.

-Anterior Pituitary: The main role of the anterior pituitary gland is to produce and secrete tropic hormones.
+The main role of the anterior pituitary gland is to produce and secrete tropic hormones.
 Some examples of tropic hormones secreted by the anterior pituitary gland include TSH, ACTH, GH, LH, and FSH.
+The parvocellular neurosecretory cell is involved in controlling the secretion of hormones from the anterior pituitary.

 Endocrine cells

-There are many types of cells that make up the endocrine system and these cells typically make up larger tissues and organs that function within and outside of the endocrine system.